-Agile methodology is increasingly being used for software development projects to promote teamwork, self-organization, and accountability.
+Agile methodology and agile principles are increasingly being used for software development projects to promote teamwork, self-organization, and accountability.

 In this post, you will find the basics of agile methodology, the 12 agile principles as indicated in the Agile Manifesto and some critical elements of agile project management.

 What is Agile Methodology?

 A methodology consists of methods, procedures, and rules for a particular discipline.
 The Agile Methodology provides guidance on how to choose methods and procedures to achieve agility.
 Agility is the ability to continuously adapt to changes and make improvements to the way you work.

-Agile methodology rather than providing directives on what to do, it gives certain values and principles based on which a team can decide on what they should do.
+Agile methodology rather than providing directives on what to do, it gives certain values and agile principles based on which a team can decide on what they should do.

 In a software development project, the agile methodology can be used to achieve agility by performing continuous iterations of development and testing throughout the software development life-cycle.
 The development and testing go hand in hand in agile software development.
 In the traditional Waterfall Model of software development, testing is performed after the development phase.

 The core of agile methodology can be found in the Agile Manifesto of Software Development.
 Here are the 12 agile principles an agile development team should follow:

 12 Principles in the Manifesto for Agile Software Development: